leonardo-lorenzon/leonardo-lorenzon/README.md

 ### Trade in the End
 **Repository:** https://github.com/leonardo-lorenzon/trade-in-the-end

 A backend service I created to implement a design concept I was reading about.
+The arquitecture is based on the Hexagonal architecture also known as Ports & Adapters.